npereznyc/polished_fullstack/README.md

 ## Usolved Problems:
 - "Save to Favorites" still appears on polishes even if you've already saved them to your favorites; clicking it removes the polish from your liset.
 - I'd like to streamline the review creation process so that you can upload a swatch at the same time as you create your review.
+- Mobile responsiveness is not where I'd like it to be.

 <br>